Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 privacy of users.DONE

-This document also presents a framework to assist writers of DNS Privacy Policy and Practices Statements (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in [@RFC6841]).
+This document also presents a framework to assist writers of DNS Recursive Operator Privacy Statement (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in [@RFC6841]).

 {mainmatter}